VinceNolan999/ms3-my-movie-catalog/README.md

 - Navbar
     - Only access is to the Home and Login section.
     - Brand and Home button takes to correct page.
-    - Pressing log in takes to correct screen
+    - Pressing log in takes to correct screen.
         - Register link present.
         - Registration form displays correctly.
         - form validation working correctly.
         - password validation works correctly.
 Validation shows message 'passwords do not match'.